Understanding Interchange Rates and Other Fees – Know The Basics Before Negotiating Pricing

 Merchants should understand the following points.

 - Every Merchant Account Provider pays the same Interchange Rates and pass-through fees.
-Don’t like a salesperson tell you his company pays less.
+Don’t let a salesperson tell you his company pays less.

 - Fee income is important to providers.
 Merchant account providers can make higher profits on the monthly and annual fees than on the actual card processing.
 Therefore, you should view these fees as negotiable.